What We Do

 Research Fishing Gear Program

 The Research Fishing Gear Program helps to manage and develop scientific fishing gear that is used in support of survey research.
-By designing and testing gear that meats current fishing standards as well as creating experimental approaches, this program hopes to increase overall survival viability and lower bycatch numbers.
-Some nets may be outfitted with various electronic sensors such as dataloggers that collect depth, temperature and global position information. additionally, camera or video "sleds" may be used to observe overall trawl performance and evaluate equipment for overall success.
+By designing and testing gear that meets current fishing standards and creating experimental approaches, this program hopes to increase overall fish survival and lower bycatch numbers.
+Some nets may be outfitted with various electronic sensors such as dataloggers that collect depth, temperature and global position information.
+Additionally, camera or video "sleds" may be used to observe overall trawl performance and evaluate equipment for overall success.

 Shellfish Assessment Program

 The Shellfish Assessment Program conducts a wide range of research and surveys on various fish, crab and shellfish species to assess the distribution and abundance of various commercially important crab and groundfish resources in the eastern Bering Sea.
 The collected data is used to both aid the fishing industry in locating productive fishing grounds but also to help improve the viability of future stocks.
 Studies include: disease, habitat, discard mortality, reproduction, growth, culturing, and affects of ocean acidification.

 A biologist in the Groundfish Assessment Program for 20 years, Michael has spent over 1,000 days at sea and been chief scientist on more than 30 research cruises in both Alaska and the East Coast of the United States.
 His expertise is in, but not limited to, survey design and population estimation.